aerni/statamic-zipper/README.md

 // Make a zip with the files above.
 $zip = Zip::make($files);

 // Set an optional filename.
-This falls back to the current timestamp.
+This defaults to the timestamp when the object was created.
 $zip->filename('obi-wan-kenobi')

-// Set an optional expiry time in minutes, after which the zip route is invalidated.
+// Set an optional expiry time in minutes.
+This defaults to the expiry set in the config.
 $zip->expiry(60);

 // Get the URL that handles creating the zip.